panda3d/panda3d-docs/debugging/python-debugger.rst

    (Pdb)

 Detailed information about pdb can be found
-`here <http://www.python.org/doc/current/lib/module-pdb.html>`__.
-In addition to pdb, python also has two modules called ``inspect`` and ``traceback``.
-``inspect`` supplies functions to extract information from all kinds of objects, including the Python call stack and source files.
+`here <https://docs.python.org/library/pdb.html>`__.
+In addition to pdb, Python also has two modules called ``inspect`` and ``traceback``. ``inspect`` supplies functions to extract information from all kinds of objects, including the Python call stack and source files.
 The ``traceback`` module lets you extract, format and output information about tracebacks as normally produced by uncaught exceptions.